-The people often say they live under a curse, and if they don’t do something evil every three years, they’ll die.
+The Mele people often say they live under a curse, and if they don’t do something evil every three years, they’ll die.
 Because of this belief, surrounding language groups fear the Mele, and the Mele are suspicious of each other.

-About 97 percent of the Mele people are either animists or atheists.
-Alcohol and drug abuse run high.
-The animists fear the spirit world, and they spend a lot of money and livestock on appeasing spirits.
-About three percent are Christians.
-But the church hasn’t grown or matured much, because the people lack Scriptures they can understand.
+While roughly 3% are Christians, the church hasn’t grown or matured much because the people lack Scriptures they can understand.
 One Mele man who heard the gospel even thought Mele people couldn’t become Christians because their language isn’t written.

-Translation work for the Mele started with a set of oral Bible stories.
-Next comes the gospel of Mark in print and audio, and then drafting the book of Acts.
+Translation work for the Mele started with a set of oral Bible stories, which are often the first entry point into an unreached or least-reached community.
+Next comes the Gospel of Mark in print and audio, and then drafting the book of Acts.

 The first Mele-language Scriptures will not only help Christians deepen their walk but will also be used in evangelism.
 One great hope and prayer is that Mele people who come to Christ will no longer live in fear of spirits.